milleroski/Lethal-Company-Sound-Modding-Guide/README.md

 Afterwards, go to the directory you exported the audio files to, and go to `Lethal Company\ExportedProject\Assets\AudioClip`, and there, you should be able to see all the audio files that are currently in the game!
 Feel free to copy these files somewhere else or to delete the `.meta` files.

 You can usually find the files just by looking at the audio names, they have pretty logical names.
-For example, the ship "ice cream truck music" is literally called `"IcecreamTruckV2"` and `"IcecreamTruckFar"`.
+For example, the ship "ice cream truck music" is literally called `IcecreamTruckV2` and `IcecreamTruckFar`.

 However, if you REALLY can't find the sound file you're looking for, then **Step 2.2** is for you.
 Otherwise, you can go directly to **Step 3**.